Wildlife

 Saddled Leaf-nosed Snake, Phyllorhynchus browni.
 Photo: ck2az, iNaturalist, CC BY.

-The Saddled Leaf-nosed Snake (Phyllorhynchus browni) is a nonvenomous leaf-nosed desert snake.
-In Arizona, it is found in south-central Arizona.
-Adults are small, reaching a maximum total length of 508 mm (20 inches).
+Saddled Leaf-nosed Snake (Phyllorhynchus browni) is a small south-central leaf-nosed snake.
+Adults reach about 508 mm (20 inches).

 Key detailWhat to look for